vrajroham/Awesome-CV/README.md

 </p>

 <br />

 ## What is Awesome CV?

 **Awesome CV** is LaTeX template for a **CV(Curriculum Vitae)**, **Résumé** or **Cover Letter** inspired by [Fancy CV](https://www.sharelatex.com/templates/cv-or-resume/fancy-cv).
 It is easy to customize your own template, especially since it is really written by a clean, semantic markup.

-> Forked repository modified for
+> Forked repository modified for my use.

 ## Credit